jlucaspains/azdiff/README.md

 ]
 ```

-You may use Name to replace parts of the name property of a resource or Body to replace parts in the overal json of the resource.
+The `target` property indicates whether the name (target: Name) property or the whole file (target: Body) will apply replacements.
 This is particularly useful when dealing with environment comparison (e.g.: DEV vs TEST) where the resource names or parts of its json will differ in a predictable way.